zabidinAlegeus/AlegeusVistaHackathon2024/Alegeus.Hackaton.PlanAssistance/Alegeus.Hackaton.PlanAssistance/Data/WCABenefitPlan.md

 - `MaxTransactionAmount`: The maximum transaction amount allowed for the plan.
 - `PlanDesingKey`: The key associated with the plan design.
 - `Status`: The current status of the benefit plan.
-- `InsertDate`: The date when the plan was inserted.
-- `InsertUserId`: The user ID of the person who inserted the plan.
-- `UpdateDate`: The date when the plan was last updated.
-- `UpdateUserId`: The user ID of the person who last updated the plan.
 - `ExtensionDate`: The extension date for the plan (if applicable).
 - `PlanOptions`: Additional options or details related to the plan.
 - `CustomDescription`: A human readable custom description for the plan.
 When users refer the plan, they might reference this field.